dos-group/enel-experiments/enel_service/README.md

 ## Pretraining of Models
 Firstly, we need to make sure that a pretrained model is available.
 In a production environment, this could be assured by a periodically executed job.
-For instance, given that you already have histtorical data in your mongoDB database, call the endpoint
+For instance, given that you already have historical data in your mongoDB database, call the endpoint

      http://<my-server>:<my-port>/training/trigger_model_training
 with the necessary arguments to make the service fetch data from mongoDB, split it, and conduct a training given the provided configuration.
 The best model is then saved to HDFS.